Heritage-Observatory/l10n-messages/README.md

 * **Denotation Scope**: [range of language varieties](https://iso639-3.sil.org/about/scope), either individual language or macrolanguage, either collection of languages.

-  * `I`: distinct *individual* languages, i.e., every distinct human language that has been documented, whether living, extinct, or constructed, and whether its modality is spoken, written or signed;
+  * `I` (`individual`): distinct *individual* languages, i.e., every distinct human language that has been documented, whether living, extinct, or constructed, and whether its modality is spoken, written or signed;

-  * `M`: One-to-many grouping of languages also known as *macrolanguages*.
+  * `M` (`macrolanguage`): One-to-many grouping of languages also known as *macrolanguages*.
 They are distinguished from language collections in that the individual languages that correspond to a macrolanguage must be very closely related, and there must be some domain in which only a single language identity is recognized;

-  * `S`: other *special* situations.
+  * `S` (`special`): other *special* situations.

 * **ISO 639-1:2002**: *codes for the representation of names of languages — Part 1: Alpha-2 code*;